 The French school of mathematics in Brazil

 In Rio de Janeiro, the Institute for Pure and Applied Mathematics (CNRS-IMPA) brings together 50 researchers in the discipline.
-The UMI, which was created within the framework of the French-Brazilian mathematics network, stands out in at least three areas of excellence: dynamic systems, partial differential equations, and geometry.
+The IRL, which was created within the framework of the French-Brazilian mathematics network, stands out in at least three areas of excellence: dynamic systems, partial differential equations, and geometry.
 The mathematician Artur Ávila, winner of the 2014 Fields medal, embodies the long-standing French-Brazilian tradition of detecting young talent.

 French scientists can join the UMI on one-year secondments from their institutions of origin.
 This possibility is available to both CNRS researchers and academics in French universities.